The 19th Amendment Ratified

 The breakthrough came on August 18, 1920, when Tennessee became the 36th state to ratify the amendment, providing the decisive margin needed for adoption.
 Its text was simple but transformative: 'The right of citizens of the United States to vote shall not be denied or abridged ... on account of sex.'

-The amendment delivered a seismic shift in American democracy, but its promise was not equally shared.
+The amendment delivered a seismic shift in American democracy, but its promise wasn't equally shared.
 While many white women immediately gained access to the polls, Black women in the South were blocked by Jim Crow laws—poll taxes, literacy tests, and intimidation that silenced their voices.
 Native American women, barred from citizenship until 1924, remained excluded.
 Asian American women were denied citizenship until 1952.
 Latina women faced discriminatory literacy tests and 'white primaries.'

 It would take the Voting Rights Act of 1965, and later its 1975 extension requiring bilingual election materials, to make the 19th Amendment’s promise a reality for most women of color.
 Even then, voter suppression tactics evolved, and barriers to equal participation remain.